RH199 RHCSA Rapid Track course

 This course covers the tasks covered in Red Hat System Administration I (RH124) and II (RH134) at an accelerated pace.

-– Managing users and groups, files and file permissions
+• Manage users and groups, files, and file permissions

-– Managing and troubleshooting systemd services during the boot process
+• Manage and troubleshoot systemd services during the startup process

 • System administrators, platform engineers, developers, and other IT professionals who have a basic understanding of the Linux command line and want to learn key tasks for administering a Red Hat Enterprise Linux system.